 My go to Pumpkin Pie recipe is from Simply Recipes.
 I can’t recommend highly enough.
 Oh, and if you don’t have fresh purée you can substitute canned, if you can get it.
 In France I have never found it, so hence learning to make my own.
 And making certain I freeze measured batches for future pies during the autumn and winter months.

 And let’s not forget those seeds!
 Roasted Pumpkin Seeds are a wonderful, nibbly treat.
 And super good for you, too.
 If I have set out to roast some pumpkin, it’s an easy thing to prep the seeds and let them follow in the already warmed up oven.
 They are a very quick and easy snack to make.

-As we near the end of October, I am still ripening 4 more pumpkins and looking forward to letting this delicious veg take us well into winter.
+As we move into October, I have a huge pumpkin sitting on my table in pride of place and 2 more still on the vines.
+I am looking forward to letting this delicious veg take us well into winter.

 But in the meantime, are you ready to talk more Marrows?

 Love gardening?
 Or know someone who does?
 As keen gardeners ourselves, of course we keep an eye out for fun, fab and often quirky gardening gifts in Our Shop: